faenrandir/a_careful_examination/documents/science/response_to_how_to_mix_LDS_theology_and_human_evolution.md

 > Apparently, Joseph F. Smith's thinking on the subject is (to you) irrelevant.

-Of course I care about what he thinks, but--like you--I'm far more interested in what he taught publicly as part of his prophetic station.
+Of course I care about what he thinks, but---like you---I'm far more interested in what he taught publicly as part of his prophetic station.

 I hope to respond to the second point when I get a chance.
 Best regards.